 This task will provide for the coordination, planning, and administration of FIN activities throughout the year as well as provide recreational and commercial information to the FIN participants and other interested personnel.
-This is a continuation of an activity from the previous year.
-This activity pertains to all modules of the program.
+This is a continuation of an activity from the previous year and pertains to all modules of the program.

-Collecting, Managing and Disseminating Marine Recreational Fisheries Data \$4,484,753
+Collecting, Managing and Disseminating Marine Recreational Fisheries Data \$4,630,908

 This task will provide for the conduct of the MRIP survey in Mississippi, Alabama and Florida for shore, for-hire, and private modes and will provide partial funding for LA Creel in Louisiana.
+Recent increases in Congressional funding through the Modernizing Recreational Fisheries Management Act have allowed for increased dockside field sampling to improve precision and accuracy of harvest and effort estimates.
 This task will provide for coordination of the survey, an intercept survey of shore, for-hire and private boat anglers to estimate angler catch using the existing MRIP methodology, and entry of the data.
 The states will also conduct weekly telephone calls to a 10% random sample of the Mississippi, Alabama, and Florida charter boat captains to obtain estimates of charter boat fishing effort.
 This is a continuation of an activity from the previous year.
-This activity pertains to the Recreational Catch/Effort Module for all modes of FIN.